jeetsukumaran/cmake-pandocology/README.md

 )
 ~~~

+**IMPORTANT NOTE:** When adding resources on a directory-bases using the `RESOURCE_DIRS` argument, all the resources that are in that directory *at the time* `cmake ..` is run are added as dependencies.
+The CMake system does not provide a way to monitor directories for changes, only files.
+Thus, if you add (or remove) files from any of the directories specified by the `RESOURCE_DIRS` argument, you will have to run `cmake ..` again to make sure that the build system adds (or removes) these files from the build specifications.

 ## Including Content After the Reference Section

 One quirk of "`pandoc`" is that the bibliography/reference section is necessarily the last part of the main document body: you cannot (easily and organically) have any sections, such as an appendix, after the reference section.